 ANTH 413 Language and Gender (3) The role of language in the construction of gender and in the maintenance of the gender order.
 Field projects explore hypotheses about the interaction of language and gender.
 No previous knowledge of linguistics required.
 A-F only.
 (Cross-listed as LING 415) DS

 ANTH 414 Introduction to Linguistic Anthropology (3) Introduction to the ethnographic study of speech and language.
-Pre: 152 or consent.
+Pre: 152.
 (Once a year) (Cross-listed as LING 414 and IS 414) DS

 ANTH 415 Ecological Anthropology (3) Relationship of humans with natural environment; role of culture in ecological systems.
 Pre: 152.
 DS